AdobeDocs/dynamic-media-classic.en/help/using/enabling-analytics-video-reports.md

   For more information about streaming media requirements and setup, see [Measure Steaming Media in Adobe Analytics](https://experienceleague.adobe.com/docs/media-analytics/using/media-overview.html).

-* For information about custom and solution variables see [Media reports enablement](https://experienceleague.adobe.com/docs/media-analytics/using/media-reports/media-reports-enable.html?lang=en#media-reports).
+* For information about custom and solution variables, see [Media reports enablement](https://experienceleague.adobe.com/docs/media-analytics/using/media-reports/media-reports-enable.html?lang=en#media-reports).

 >[!NOTE]
 >